GLaDOS: Portal 2

 In Portal 2, GLaDOS initially resumes her role as test monitor in a now-ruined facility after Chell and Wheatley inadvertently reactivate her.
 This time, she makes no attempt to hide her contempt and hatred for Chell; partly because Chell destroyed her, and partly because her quicksave system has forced her to relive her death over and over since her deactivation.
 Soon after she repairs the facility, Wheatley convinces Chell to perform a core transfer, putting him in charge of the facility in place of GLaDOS.
 At this point, he immediately becomes power-mad and puts GLaDOS into a potato battery, after which she reveals that Wheatley was designed with the purpose of hindering GLaDOS' decision-making process by constantly producing only bad ideas.
-He then turns on Chell and slams the elevator they are in, sending both her and GLaDOS into the bowels of the facility.
+He then betrays Chell and slams the elevator they are in, sending both her and GLaDOS into the bowels of the facility.
 GLaDOS is kidnapped by a bird and later retrieved by Chell, who teams up with GLaDOS to escape from the facility.
+Her potato battery form then accompanies and speaks to the player directly after being skewered onto one of the prongs of Chell's portal gun.
 While they are escaping from the old testing facility, GLaDOS discovers that her personality originally came from an assistant to former Aperture CEO Cave Johnson named Caroline, who was later uploaded into the GLaDOS program (it is suggested that this might have been done against her will at Cave Johnson's urging).
 After surviving Wheatley's various attempts to murder them, the two manage to corrupt him enough to perform another core transfer, but the effort is sabotaged by Wheatley.
-Through a collapsing ceiling, Chell shoots a portal onto the moon, which sucks the chamber into space and leaves Chell and Wheatley dangling on the moon surface.
+Through a collapsing ceiling, Chell shoots a portal onto the Moon, which sucks the chamber into space and leaves Chell and Wheatley dangling on the Moon surface.
 GLaDOS used the opportunity to regain control of the facility, knocking Wheatley away into space and saving Chell.
 GLaDOS reveals she felt relief for her safety but realizes that Caroline lives in her through emotion and immediately deletes her, reverting GLaDOS to her old self.
-Nevertheless, she decides that it is in her best interest to let Chell go, as GLaDOS learned that the best solution is usually the easiest one, and felt that killing Chell would be too hard.
+Nevertheless, she decides that it is in her best interest to release Chell, as GLaDOS learned that the best solution is usually the easiest one, and felt that killing Chell would be too hard.